railsuser2014/openobject-doc-book-en/source/technical_guide/account.rst

 :partner_bank: Bank Account, many2one

-    *The bank account to pay to or to be paid from*
+    *The partner bank account to pay
+    Keep empty to use the default*